• Skip to primary navigation

 Leasing a Tesla can be an alternative to purchasing one if you prefer a shorter commitment and lower monthly payments.
 However, leasing costs may vary depending on the Tesla model, lease term, annual mileage limit, and credit score.

 To get an accurate estimate of the leasing cost for a Tesla, it is recommended to request a quote from Tesla or check their website for the latest offers.
-Remember that leasing may come with additional fees like the initiation, acquisition, and disposition fees at the lease end.
+Remember that leasing may come with additional fees, such as the initiation, acquisition, and disposition fees at the end of the lease.

 Related Resources